SohamChattopadhyayEE/Live-object-detection/README.md

                             The dimensions of the frames
       -conf_threh THRESHOLD_CONFIDENCE, --threshold_confidence THRESHOLD_CONFIDENCE
                             Threshold confidence for selecting an object
+      -p PORT, --port PORT  The port of the server -hst HOST, --host HOST
+                            The host
+      -is_dbg, --is_debug   Is debugging be performed during the app run
 ## Run
     *\directory> python app.py